 With an agricultural heritage spanning 170 years, we are one of the long-established agricultural law firms.
 Our agricultural solicitors advise farmers, landowners, farming businesses and farming-related organisations on all their legal matters.
 We have close connections with the NFU, CLA, Warwickshire Rural Hub CIC and Warwickshire Farm Management Group.

-Our experienced agricultural property team are able to advise in relation to the buying and selling of farms and advising on the ancillary matters that come with an agricultural transaction.
-Our agricultural farms and estates team is headed up by Alex Robinson who has extensive experience in dealing with this specialist area supported by Paul Rice.
-Alex and her team will lead you through the process from start to finish.
+Our experienced agricultural property team are able to advise in relation to the buying and selling of farms, including advising on the ancillary matters that come with an agricultural transaction.
+Our agricultural farms and estates team have extensive experience in dealing with this specialist area.
+Our team will lead you through the process from start to finish.

 Our team is also able to advise on any ancillary issues such as land which is encumbered by tenancies, deal with rights of way and easements, the granting of overage or the discharge of any overage obligations attached to the land and the granting of any leases or tenancies which might be required.

 Our farms and estate team deal with all types of property disposals ranging from small paddocks to hundreds of acres of land.
 Our team is familiar with dealing with different types of land such as mixed use and bare land often with various uses at the point of sale.

 Our team will be able to guide you through the sale process which includes dealing with any queries which are raised by the purchaser which requires often requires specialist knowledge in respect of rights of way, easements and the transfer or retention of any entitlement to subsidies.

 Our solicitors would also consider any leases or licences which exist, any rights of way or easements which exist or need to be granted to access land which has been retained, advise on any farm business tenancies or other tenancy documentation which may need to be drafted, liaise with your agent throughout the transaction and ultimately complete the sale of your property.